Sport in Saskatchewan: Football

 Football is highly popular in Saskatchewan.
 The Canadian Junior Football League (CJFL) has two Saskatchewan teams competing in the Prairie Football Conference: the Saskatoon Hilltops and the Regina Thunder.
 Previous Regina teams included the Regina Bombers, Regina Dales, Regina Pats, and Regina Rams.
 The Rams joined with the University of Regina in 1999.
 Before departing the CJFL, the Rams were one of its most successful teams with 16 titles; only the Hilltops have more titles, with 22, including 9 out of 10 from 2010 to 2019.
 The Thunder were the only team besides the Hilltops to win that decade, winning their lone championship in 2013.

 Saskatchewan also boasts two successful teams in the Western Women's Canadian Football League (WWCFL), the Saskatoon Valkyries and the Regina Riot.
-Since the league was established in 2011, they are the only two teams to win the league championship, with the Valkyries winning 9 titles and the Riot 3; the league took a two-season hiatus from 2020 to 2021 due to the COVID-19 pandemic.
+Since the league was established in 2011, they are the only two teams to win the league championship, with the Valkyries winning 10 titles and the Riot 3; the league took a two-season hiatus from 2020 to 2021 due to the COVID-19 pandemic.

 Saskatchewan's most popular professional sports team are the Roughriders of the Canadian Football League.
 Established in 1910 as the Regina Rugby Club, the "Riders" are one of the oldest sports teams and community-owned franchises in North America.
 They compete in the CFL's West Division.
-The Roughriders have made 19 Grey Cup appearances and have won the Canadian championship four times, most recently the 101st Grey Cup in 2013, which was hosted in Regina.
+The Roughriders have made 20 Grey Cup appearances and have won the Canadian championship five times, most recently the 112th Grey Cup in 2025, which was hosted in Winnipeg.